Robust Question Answering Through Sub-part Alignment: Generalizing by Alignment Constraints

-In this paper, we propose to use a simple heuristic to identify the bad alignment pairs: We first find the max score $S_{\max}$ over all possible alignment pairs for a sample, then for each alignment pair $(q_i, c_j)$ in the predicted alignment, we calculate the worst alignment gap (WAG) $g = \text{min}_{(q,c) \in \mathbf{a}} (S_{\max} - S(q, c)) $.
-If $g$ is beyond some threshold, it may indicate that alignment pair is not reliable.\footnote{The reason we look at differences from the max alignment is to calibrate the scores based on what ``typical'' scores look like for that instance.}
+We propose to use a simple heuristic to identify the bad alignment pairs.
+We first find the max score $S_{\max}$ over all possible alignment pairs for a sample, then for each alignment pair $(q_i, c_j)$ of the prediction, we calculate the worst alignment gap (WAG) $g = \text{min}_{(q,c) \in \mathbf{a}} (S_{\max} - S(q, c)) $.
+If $g$ is beyond some threshold, it indicates that alignment pair is not reliable.\footnote{The reason we look at differences from the max alignment is to calibrate the scores based on what ``typical'' scores look like for that instance.
+We find that these are on different scales across different instances, so the gap is more useful than an absolute threshold.}

 \paragraph{Comparison to BERT} \newcite{desai2020calibration} show that pre-trained transformers like BERT are well-calibrated on a range of tasks.
-Since we are rejecting the unreliable predictions to improve the precision of the model, to make a fair comparison, we reject the same number of examples using the posterior probability of the BERT QA predictions.
+Since we are rejecting the unreliable predictions to improve the precision of our model, we reject the same number of examples for the baseline using the posterior probability of the BERT QA predictions.
 To be specific, we rank the predictions of all examples by the sum of \texttt{start} and \texttt{end} posterior probabilities and compute the F1 score on the top $k$ predictions.